mongodb/terraform-provider-mongodbatlas/website/docs/r/org_invitation.html.markdown

 * `invitation_id` - Unique 24-hexadecimal digit string that identifies the invitation in Atlas.
 * `inviter_username` - Atlas user who invited `username` to the organization.

-> **NOTE**: If the user declines the invitation or accepts and leave the organization, terraform provider will send again the invitation if you don't remove the invitation from the resource definition.
+> **NOTE**: If the user declines the invitation or accepts the invitation and then leaves the organization, the  provider will re-add the invitation the invitation if the resource definition is not removed from the Terraform configuration.

 > **NOTE**: The provider also will validate 3 cases:
 >* If the user haven't accepted the invitation, nothing happens.
->* If the user already belongs to the organization, the provider will remove the invitation from the state, but it's necessary to remove from the terraform resource definition.
+>* If the user already belongs to the organization, the provider will remove the invitation from the state, but it's necessary to remove from the terraform resource configuration.
->* If the user is not a member of the organization or rejected the invitation, the provider will try to send again the invitation (unless the invitation get removed from the terraform resource definition).
+>* If the user is not a member of the organization or rejected the invitation, the provider will try to send again the invitation (unless the invitation get removed from the terraform resource configuration).

 ## Import